redis/redis-doc/topics/cluster-tutorial.md

-However if when the cluster is created (or at a latter time) we add a slave node to every master, so that the final cluster is composed of A, B, C that are masters, and A1, B1, C1 that are slaves, the system is able to continue if node B fails.
+However if when the cluster is created (or at a latter time) we add a slave node to every master, so that the final cluster is composed of A, B, C that are masters nodes, and A1, B1, C1 that are slaves nodes, the system is able to continue if node B fails.

-Node B1 replicates B, so the cluster will elect node B1 as the new master and will continue to operate correctly.
+Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

 However note that if nodes B and B1 fail at the same time Redis Cluster is not able to continue to operate.